Cannon Ball, North Dakota //

 The two-day blizzard drove out some of the more fair-weather protesters, but many began gearing up for the long haul, with plans to stay through the harsh Dakota winter.

-Shot on assignment for NPR.
+Photographed for NPR.